berenpolat/RandomizeStack/README.md

 # RandomizeStack
-This is an extension to randomize the stack in c#.
+This is an extension to randomize the stack in c#